-Just over 5 million cubic metres of lake fill were used to create the park which was opened in the summer of 1984.
-There are ongoing projects at the park to restore habitat, including planting shrubs and trees and establishing meadows of wildflowers, habitat for warm-water fish, a butterfly habitat and wetlands.
+Over 5 million cubic metres of lake fill were used to create the park, which opened in the summer of 1984.
+Ongoing projects include restoring natural habitat by planting shrubs and trees, establishing meadows filled with lovely wildflowers and creating butterfly habitat, wetlands, and fish habitat.

-Amenities include walking trails, picnic areas, a playground and beachfront.
-There is a swimming pool, a ball diamond, tennis and basketball courts and, in the winter, an ice rink.
-There is also a pond for fly casting plus a wheelchair accessible fishing pier.
+Amenities include the walking and cycling trails, picnic areas, a playground and beachfront.
+There’s a swimming pool, a ball diamond, tennis and basketball courts and, in the winter, an ice rink.
+There’s also a pond for fly casting and a wheelchair accessible fishing pier.
 The west park features a historic lighthouse.
-In addition to all of the above, Humber Bay Park also provides some spectacular views toward Downtown Toronto making this an outstanding area to visit on a nice day.
+In addition to the above, Humber Bay Park provides spectacular views toward Downtown Toronto making this an outstanding area to visit on a nice day.

 Facts For Your Visit